MoAgilah/EngineInterface/README.md

 # EngineInterface

-> A lightweight, reusable C++ interface layer for game/visual apps that lets you plug in different graphics/audio/input backends (e.g., SFML, SDL, etc.) without changing game code.
+> A lightweight, reusable C++ interface layer for game/visual apps that lets you plug in different graphics/audio/input backends (e.g., SFML, DirectX, etc.) without changing game code.

 ---

 ## Why?

 Decouple your game/application logic from any specific multimedia library.
-Write to a stable set of C++ interfaces once; swap the backend later (PC → mobile, SFML → SDL/Vulkan, mock → headless tests) with minimal churn.
+Write to a stable set of C++ interfaces once; swap the backend later (SFML → DirectX, mock → headless tests) with minimal churn.

 ---